TrueFMartin/FixedLengthDatabase/README.md

 Handle data in a MySQL database using the Java Object Relational Mapping API, Hibernate

-### Note on auto generated columns 'item_no' and 'order_no':
+### Note on auto generated columns:
-Relations 'food_order' and 'menu_item' are set to autoincrement.
+Relations are set to auto-generate their ID fields.
 They are set to **start incrementing at value 1**.
-The instructions had the input data starting at 0, however this is prevented by the flag:
+The instructions had the input data starting at 0 for some IDs, however this is prevented by the flag:
 `NO_AUTO_VALUE_ON_ZERO`.
 It would also cause complications when checking for an empty value with id=0.
+Initial IDs may be 1 value higher than the provided base data.

 ### Run Instructions